amirnn/CppCon/src/BackToBasics/Templates/ReadMe.md

 are the names of specializations.
 These are also called **template-id**.

 Q: How do we get from template to specialization?
-- A1: Instantiation
+- A1: Instantiation (Implicit Specialization)
-- A2: Explicit specialization
+- A2: Explicit Specialization

 ### Instantiation